data-integrations/vertica-bulk-import/docs/VerticaBulkLoadAction-action.md

 **password:** Password to use to connect to the specified database.
 Required for databases that need authentication.
 Optional for databases that do not require authentication.

+**path:** File directory path from where all the file need to be loaded to vertica.

+**level:** Copy statement level.
+Basic automatically creates copy statement with tableName and delimiter.
+To use more options please choose Advanced option.

+**autoCommit:** Auto commit after every file?
+Or commit after all the files are loaded?
+If selected true, commit is applied for every file.

+**tableName:** Name of the vertica table where data will be bulk loaded.

+**delimiter:** Delimiter in input files.
+Each delimited values will become columns in specified vertica table.

 **copyStatement:** Copy statement to bulk load into vertica.
 This query must use the COPY statement to load data from STDIN.
 Unlike copying from a file on the host, you do not need superuser privileges to copy a stream.
 All your user account needs is INSERT privileges on the target table.

-**path:** File directory path from where all the file need to be loaded to vertica.

 **connectionString:** JDBC connection string including database name.

 Example
 -------
-This example connects to a database using the specified 'connectionString', which means it will connect to the 'prod' database of a PostgreSQL instance running on 'localhost'.
+This example connects to a vertica database using the specified 'connectionString', which means it will connect to the 'test' database of a vertica instance running on 'localhost' and bulk load contents of all the files under /tmp/vertica/ directory to providede table.
+This plugin will generate COPY testTable FROM STDIN DELIMITER ',' copy statement automatically.
-It will run an update command to set the price of record with ID 6 to 20.

 {
 	"name": "VerticaBulkLoadAction",
 	"plugin": {
 		"name": "VerticaBulkLoadAction",
 		"type": "action",
 		"properties": {
+			"level": "Basic",
 			"user": "user123",
 			"password": "password-abc",
-                "copyStatement": "COPY testTable FROM STDIN DELIMITER ',' DIRECT ENFORCELENGTH", "path": "file:///tmp/vertica/",
+			"path": "file:///tmp/vertica/",
+			"tableName": "testTable",
+			"delimiter": ",",
 			"connectionString": "jdbc:vertica://localhost:5433/test"
 		}
 	}
 }